ChainSafe/game-docs-v2/docs/v2.5/6_signers-and-wallets.md

 Meaning it has access to key pairs of the currently active user and it can also send a transaction for execution.

-TODO: New name for "Wallet", as built-in wallet will probably only implement ISigner interface.

 It's not always the case, but when it is, you should use `Use$Name$Wallet()` to bind the wallet implementation.
 This would bind both Signer & Transaction Executor.